How to Read Roman Numerals

 The roman numbering system

-The whole Roman numbering system uses only seven basic symbols:
+The whole Roman numbering system uses seven basic symbols:

 Note the absence of any symbol for zero.
 This is partly because the numeral zero is already built into the existing symbols and also for the Romans, numerals were for counting, rather than calculation.
 In the Roman mind, anything that had a 'zero' value was by definition not a number, and therefore could be expressed by the Latin words nihil or nulla, meaning 'nothing'.